Setting a Date

 We encourage you to avoid holiday weekends such as Memorial Day, July 4th, Labor Day and Thanksgiving.
 We encourage you to remember that legal holiday weekends throughout the year often provide families and individuals with their only time to enjoy a break from their work schedule without fulfilling other social obligations.

-The Church fee is $1000 for parishioners, children of parishioners and alumni of St. Josaphat School and $1500 for non-parishioners.
+The suggested wedding contribution is $1000 for parishioners, children of parishioners and alumni of St. Josaphat School.
+The suggested wedding contribution is $1500 for non-parishioners.

-Full payment of this fee is necessary to secure the date and time for your wedding.
-No wedding will be scheduled without full payment of this non-refundable fee because of the scheduling restraints of so many wedding requests.
-If there is any financial difficulty, a wedding ceremony can be arranged for little or no cost.
+Full payment of your contribution is necessary to secure the date and time for your wedding.
+No wedding will be scheduled without full payment of this non-refundable, non tax deductible contribution because of the scheduling restraints of so many wedding requests.
+If there is any financial difficulty, a wedding ceremony can be arranged for reduced or no cost.
 These fees support the mission of the parish and contribute to the preservation of our buildings.

 The church will provide altar servers for your wedding.
 We encourage you to make a small offering to the servers ($10 - $15 for each server.)